pact-foundation/pact.io/javascript.md

 Still under development but an alpha version is available: https://github.com/pact-foundation/pact-js-mocha

 #### Pact Karma
 A Karma plugin that will spin up a Provider Mock Server before your tests run in the browser.
+Eliminates the need for Ruby in your environment and works seamlessly with Mocha and Jasmine.